j3k0/cordova-plugin-purchase-documentation/discover/about-the-plugin.md

 # About the Plugin

-The Cordova purchase plugin presents a unified interface for all supported platforms: iOS, Android and Windows.
+The Cordova purchase plugin presents a unified interface for all supported platforms: Apple AppStore, Google Play, Windows, Braintree.

-The core of the API revolves around two main concepts:

-* **States,** associated with in-app products.
-* **Event listeners,** used to track product state changes.

-## Product states

-The platform associates a state with each In-app products.
-A product will always be in one of the following states \(simplified view\):

-* **registered** \(the product is known to the plugin\)
-* **valid** \(details have been loaded from the store, the product can be purchased\)
-  * **invalid** \(details can't be loaded\).
-* **requested** \(an order have been placed\)
-* **approved** \(the order have been approved\)
-* **finished** \(the app has delivered the order\)
-* **owned** \(the product is owned\)

-As a user, you will have to listen to changes happening to the state of your in-app products and act accordingly.
-The plugin provides an event API through which you'll perform those operations.

-Some state changes are your responsibility: registering the product, requesting a purchase, finishing the order.
-The other state changes are the handled by the platform.

-## Purchase process

-Purchasing a product is a 4 steps process:

-1. **Requesting** a purchase.
-2. Getting **approval** from the bank
-3. **Delivery** by the application
-4. **Finalization**

-After an order has been placed, the platform will negotiate the authorization to withdraw an amount from the customer's bank account.
-Once it gets the approval, the product enters the **approved** state.
-The app gets notified and should do the following:

-1. Check if the transaction receipt is legit
-   * \(fake receipts generators can be used that let users unlock features for free\)
-2. Deliver the product.

-When the application has delivered the product, it finalises the order.
-That's when the money will be transferred to you.
-This way we ensure that no customers is charged for a product that cannot be delivered.

-After finalisation, the product will be owned.
-Consumable products can be purchased again.

-{% hint style="danger" %}
-It looks like a linear process, but don't forget that it can be interrupted at any point!
-Orders pending approval, approved \(unfinished\) orders can remain in the queue after the application crashed or connection was lost, or... you know, anything can happen.

-It's even possible that an order is placed on one device and finalized on another device.

-That's why an app must be ready to handle purchase process events as soon as the application is started.
-A classic mistake is to assume that **approval** can only happen after the user clicked the _Buy_ button, this is just **not** true.
-{% endhint %}
+The main functionalities exposed by the plugin will allow you:

+* Load **Products** - To show information about your In-App Products: title and pricing.
+* Handle the **Purchase flow** - React to events to finalize a pending purchase.
+* **Initiate** a purchases and payments - When users click "buy".
+* Analyze **Purchase Receipts** - To determine what the user owns.

+> A common misconception is that handling the purchase flow should be done after initiating a purchase.
+Don't forget that users can initiate a transaction from outside the app, for example by redeeming a promo code or when a purchase is shared between users with Family Sharing.

 ## Displaying products

-Platform owners \(Apple, Google\) request that you load the details for your products from the stores.
+Platform owners \(Apple, Google, etc.\) request that you load the details for your products from their stores.
 This ensure that the displayed price always reflects the real details.
-Hardcoding price will create issues when the actual price will change for reasons outside your control: for instance taxation changes, price tiers changes, etc.
+Hardcoding price will create issues when the actual price changes for reasons outside your control: for instance tax changes, price tiers changes, etc.

-The plugin requires you to register the full list of all your products and will take care of loading the details.
+The plugin requires you to register the list of all your products and will take care of loading the details.
 Your UI should reflect the data loaded by the plugin.
-It should hide products that aren't loaded yet.
+It should hide products that cannot be loaded, as they might not be available anymore.

+Each product has a title, description and a list of available offers.
+Each offer present different pricing options for the same product.
+For subscriptions, pricing is defined as a list of phase: for example 3 week for free, followed by 12 months at $1.99 per month, followed by $4.99 per month.

-A product cannot be purchased if it's already owned or if there's already a transaction in progress for that product.
-Each product has a field \(`canPurchase`\) that indicates if it can be purchased or not.
-Your UI will have to check for that field and display a _Buy_ button only if it's true.
+A product can be purchased only if it's not already owned and there's not a transaction in progress for that product.
+Products have a field \(`canPurchase`\) that indicates if it can be purchased or not.
+Your UI will have to check for that field and display a _Buy_ button only if `canPurchase` is true.

+## Purchase flow

+Purchasing a product is a 5 steps process:

+1. **Initiate** a purchase.
+2. Get **approval** from the bank.
+3. Validate the **receipt**.
+4. **Deliver** the purchased virtual good.
+5. **Finalize** the transaction.

+After an order has been placed (through the app or not), the platform will negotiate the authorization to withdraw an amount from the customer's bank account.
+Once it gets the approval, your app gets notified of the **approved** transaction and should do the following:

+1. Verify if the transaction receipt is legit
+2. Deliver the product.

+When the application has delivered the product, it finalizes the order.
+Only after that, money will be transferred to your account.
+This method ensures that no customers is charged for a product that couldn't be delivered.

+After finalization, non-consumable and subscription products will be owned, consumable products can be purchased again.

+The **validation** and **delivery** steps might happen on your server, the plugin will send a receipt to validate, which you'll use to determine what features the user is entitled to. _Our service https://www.iaptic.com/ exists to make that process easier._

+> While it might look like a linear process, don't forget that the process can be interrupted and restarted at any point!
+Transactions can remain pending for approval for a few days (for example with _Ask to Buy_ on devices used by kids), approved and unfinished transactions might remain in the queue after the application crashed or the network connection was lost,... anything can happen.
+>
+> That's why an app must be ready to handle purchase process events as soon as the application is started.
+A classic mistake is to assume that **approval** will only happen after the user clicked the _Buy_ button, which is **not** true.

+## Requesting payments

+The plugin now also supports Braintree, that lets you charge custom amounts to your customers.
+The process is similar:

+1. Initiate a payment request
+2. Get approval
+3. Deliver and finalize the transaction

 OK, enough with theory!
 We will get into the practical details in the guide.